context-hub/docs/docs/advanced/development-process.md

-# How to Use Context Generator to Explore and Work with Any Codebase
+# How to Use **CTX** to Explore and Work with Any Codebase

-Context Generator is a powerful tool that can help you understand and navigate any codebase, making it easier to implement features, fix bugs, and contribute to projects.
-This guide shows you how to leverage Context Generator's capabilities throughout your development workflow.
+**CTX** is a powerful tool that can help you understand and navigate any codebase, making it easier to implement features, fix bugs, and contribute to projects.
+This guide shows you how to leverage **CTX**'s capabilities throughout your development workflow.

 ## Understanding a New Codebase